devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 ## Working with k8s :
-* We will be creating a Image that has the latest build code(.war/.jar).
+* We will be creating a image that has the latest build code(.war/.jar).
-* The image created has be deployed to the k8s cluster in the form of pod.
+* The image created has to be deployed to the k8s cluster in the form of pod.
-* Controller-Manager will be taking care of our desired state(Pod to be always up).
-* To deploy the Image in to K8s cluster in the form pf POD, we write a file called ___manifest file__ or ___deployment.yaml file__
+* To deploy the image in to K8s cluster in the form pf POD, we write a file called ___manifest file__ or ___deployment.yaml file__

 ## API-REFERENCE :
 * For api-refernce [REFER HERE](https://kubernetes.io/docs/reference/kubernetes-api/) and for version1.27 [REFER HERE](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.27/)